-Jack Dalrymple Governor
+Governor

 Information: Detailed hunting and fishing information can be found at the North Dakota Game and Fish Department: 701-328-6300 or gf.nd.gov.
-Page 36 features a detailed list of outdoor-related websites.

-Accommodations: More than 20 new hotels have opened in North Dakota, but demand remains strong.
+Accommodations: More than 100 new hotels have opened since 2010 in North Dakota, but demand remains strong.
 Find rooms early at NDtourism.com.

 Guides and Outfitters: Visit the North Dakota Professional Guides and Outfitters Association website for guide services-ndpgoa.com, or NDtourism.com/guides-outfitters.
-Official 2014 Hunting and Fishing Guide: Produced by the North Dakota Department of Commerce Tourism Division, North Dakota Living and Odney Advertising.
-For more information, contact North Dakota Tourism at 800-435-5663.
+Official 2015 Hunting and Fishing Guide: Produced by the North Dakota Department of Commerce Tourism Division, North Dakota Living and Odney Advertising.
+For more information. contact North Dakota Tourism at 800-435-5663.